freeeve/mongodc-pres-8-17-2011/one/01_slide.md

 >

 !SLIDE smbullets
-### Things to worry about for shared hosts: ###
+# Topics for shared hosts #

-* security
+* Security
-* access control
+* Access control
+* Speculation on MongoHQ's inner workings
+* Rock Mongo (PHP-based MongoDB client/query browser)
-* memory usage?
+* Wishlist

 !SLIDE smbullets
-### Shared host security ###
+# Shared host security #

-* mongodb is not secure out of the box!
+* Mongodb is not secure out of the box!
-* once you are authenticated to a mongod process, you can access any database within the service (this is bad)
-* the current version of mongo requires that you configure separate services on alternative ports for each user, for the best security.
+* Documentation recommends isolated "trusted" environment--configure your firewall/network accordingly.

 !SLIDE smbullets
-### MongoHQ -- how do they have secure 16MB and 256MB non-dedicated services? ###

-* mongohq appears to have broken the show dbs/show collections functionality, and only lets you access your own db.
-* it looks like they've hacked some sort of real access control using shared mongo services.
-* this is probably why their paid shared mongodb instances are running 1.6.5 instead of something more current.
-* random: did you know that they recently acquired their competitor, MongoMachine?
+# Access control #

+* Once you are authenticated to a mongod process, you can access any database within the service.
+> * This is bad from a shared host perspective.
+* The current version of mongo requires that you configure separate services on alternative ports for each user, for the best security.
+* Note: Replica Set authentication is separate from user authentication.

 !SLIDE smbullets
-### access control ###

-*
+### MongoHQ -- How do they have secure 16MB and 256MB non-dedicated services?
+* MongoHQ appears to have broken the show dbs/show collections functionality, and only lets you access your own db.
+> * It looks like they've hacked some better access control for shared mongo services.
+> * This is probably why their paid shared mongodb instances are running 1.6.5 instead of something more current.
+* Recent News: did you know that they recently acquired their competitor, MongoMachine?

 !SLIDE smbullets
-### rock mongo ###

-*
+# Rock Mongo #

+* Rock Mongo is to mongodb what phpMyAdmin is to mysql.
+* It's a php-based mongodb client, for editing/querying data.
+* Gives access to mongodb without opening mongodb ports, and doesn't require ssh access.
+* Separate access control--you configure users for Rock Mongo separately.
+* You probably want to put it behind SSL.

 !SLIDE smbullets
-### gotchas and surprises ###

-*

-!SLIDE smbullets
-### wishlist ###
+# Wishlist #

+* More functional access control to allow finer-grained privileges.
+* Control for memory usage limits.